-As of 2019, DAZN has spread its wings over 9 markets.
+As of 2019, DAZN has spread its wings over nine markets.
 Please check below as each country has a different subscription price.
-However, there’s a common benefit for new subscribers and that’s the 30-day free trial.
+However, there’s a common benefit for new subscribers, and that’s the 30-day free trial.
 Once that ends, you’ll be billed as such:

-If we were to compare DAZN to ESPN+, you’ll notice that DAZN is more expensive than ESPN+.
-However, let’s not forget that it shows more combat sports on a weekly basis than Disney’s streaming service.
+If we were to compare DAZN to ESPN+, you’d notice that DAZN is more expensive than ESPN+.
+However, let’s not forget that it shows more combat sports weekly than Disney’s streaming service.

 Now, once you get a subscription, rest assured that you’ll be watching the top boxing fights around the world using any platform that comes to mind.
 You’ll be able to stream DAZN on Chromecast, Apple TV, Smart TVs, Roku, FireStick, PC, Mac, Android, and iOS.